GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

    - `userInfoURL`: `https://<remote-gluu-server>/oxauth/restv1/userinfo`

-## Integrate OAuth/OAuth2 authorization servers
+## Integrate OAuth Authorization Servers

 Follow these steps to configure your Gluu Server for login with external OAuth servers: